edge/discord-bots/README.md

 # Discord Bots

-Collection of bots for the Edge community discord
+Collection of bots for the Edge community Discord server

 ## License